 We are all born into this life without our consent.
 Nobody asks us whether we would like to play the game of life in human form.
-Observing the unfocused gaze of a newborn babe one witnesses a magical tabular rasa moment.
+Observing the unfocused gaze of a newborn babe one witnesses a magical tabula rasa moment.
 Consciousness is, it seems, at its earliest manifestation, the state of the watcher.
 A baby observes via its eyes and visual sensory apparatus within the brain.
 We, as human beings are made up of many trillions of human cells.
 There are 200 different types of cells within the body and none of these are individually conscious or sentient.
 Consciousness: Free will and cellular facts tell a story that is wildly divergent from the narratives derived from religion and lore.

-The God of Exalted Consciousness
+The God of Exalted Consciousness vs Cellular Facts

 The common experience, I think, is that most of us consider our consciousness to be something special.
 We are encouraged to do so by the literature and shared culture around us.
 Our thoughts and feelings, as human beings, must belong to something exalted beyond the realms of other life forms on planet earth.
 Religions have been created on the basis that we are able to partake in thoughts about divinity.
 “I think; therefore I am.”
 “Cogito ergo sum.”
 This is the philosophical statement made by Rene Descartes, a 17C French thinker, which underpins his argument for proof of his existence and that of god.

 What Is Consciousness?